pypa/distlib/docs/overview.rst

   launchers.
 * The package ``distlib.locators``, which allows finding distributions on PyPI (XML-RPC or via the "simple" interface) or local directories.
+* The package ``distlib.util``, which contains miscellaneous functions and classes which are useful in packaging, but which do not fit neatly into one of the other packages in ``distlib``.

 Python version and platform compatibility